Angorichina

 Angorichina is a pastoral lease, 640 km2 in area, in the Flinders Ranges in the Australian state of South Australia.
-Its three small centres of population, disposed on an east-west axis 18 km long, are Angorichina Station, Blinman, and Angorichina Tourist Village.
+Its three small permanently inhabited places, dispersed on an east-west axis 18 km long, are Angorichina Station, Blinman, and Angorichina Village.

 Angorichina Station

+History

 The lease was first taken up by Septimus Boord in 1853.
 In 1859, the property was visited by the surveyors Selwyn and Goyder and by the Governor of South Australia, Richard MacDonnell.
-Later the same year a shepherd on Angorichina Station, Robert Blinman, first discovered copper and took out a mining lease which later became the Blinman mine.
+Later the same year a shepherd on Angorichina Station, Robert Blinman, first discovered copper and took out a mining lease, which later became the Blinman mine.

 Walter Henry McFarlane acquired Angorichina in the early 1920s after disposing of Warrioota Station.
 In 1941 the 1200 sqmi property was carrying a flock of 38,000 sheep that produced 1300 bales of wool.